 One can also list the Catholic crusade against the Albigenses in Southern France (from 1209-1229) with one to two million killed.
 Newman [A Manual of Church Histor American Baptist Publication Society, Philadelphia, 1902, p.
 461] speaks of many crusades against heretics in Europe: "There were many crusades against heretics in Eu (1208-1249) and against the Hussites (1420-1431).
 These were accompanied by the indiscriminate massacre of the helpless populations in the regions invaded."
 Also, B "millions of Albigenses and Waldenses" killed by Rome.
 Computations for the total number of Waldenses killed can easily range into many millions, as shown elsewher of the 50 million killed in Europe.
 But the persecutions only increased their numbers, by scattering them in many lands.
 Finally a crusade was pronounced against them.
-Morant writes [Morant, Philip, The cruelties and persecutions of the Romish church display'd James and John Knapton, London, 1728, p.
-52], "Again, in the year 122 entirely defeated near Spain, so that not one of them escaped.
+Morant writes [Morant, Philip, The cruelties and persecutions of the Romish church display'd ....
+James and John Knapton, London, 1728, p.
+52], "Again, in the year 12: entirely defeated near Spain, so that not one of them escaped.
 Likewise in Germany there was an infinite number of them killed."
 Concerning persecutions in Bohemia b [Southwell, Henry, The new book of martyrs; or complete Christian martyrology.
 Containing an authentic and genuine historical account of the many dreadful persecution all parts of the world, ...
-Imprint London: printed for J. Cooke, [1765?]] writes,
+Imprint London : printed for J. Cooke, [1765?]] writes,

-"In the year 1460, the king of Bohemia published a very severe edict against all protestants; commanding the Bohemian nobility and magistrates, a could find them on their estates, and within their districts, but to pursue them to their retreats, to hunt them in their recesses, and to do every thing extirpation." [p.
+"In the year 1460, the king of Bohemia published a very severe edict against all protestants; commanding the Bohemian nobility and magistrates, is could find them on their estates, and within their districts, but to pursue them to their retreats, to hunt them in their recesses, and to do every thing extirpation." [p.
 184]

 "In the year 1510, an edict was prepared for ordering an immediate and general massacre of all the protestants that could be found in Bohemia...."
 Concerning the Cathari, who were similar to the Waldenses, near the end of the twelfth century "The Dominican Rainerius gave 4,000,000 as a safe estimate of their nur to a census made by the Cathari themselves" [Philip Schaff, History of the Christian Church, 8 volumes (Grand Rapids, MI: Eerdman's, 1910; reprint, 1978), Volume V, the Cathari were killed.
 They were said to be very zealous for their faith, and few would have recanted.
-In addition, if the Cathari conducted a census, they must have been many other "heretics" that had similar beliefs but were not part of the Cathari; it would be reasonable to estimate at least 8 million when these were included.
-In those killed by the Papacy before the Reformation was 8 million or more, especially when one considers the hundreds of years that elapsed since the Papacy was establisted by the Papacy before the Reformation was 8 million or more, especially when one considers the hundreds of years that elapsed since the Papacy was establisted there were many sects during this time and that they were very numerous and willing to die for their faith rather than to recant, Neander [General History Church: Translated from the German of Dr. Augustus Neander by Joseph Torrey, Volume VI, London: George Bell & Sons, York Street, Covent Garden, 1889] writes,
+In addition, if the Cathari conducted a census, they must have been have been many other "heretics" that had similar beliefs but were not part of the Cathari; it would be reasonable to estimate at least 8 million when these were included.
+I those killed by the Papacy before the Reformation was 8 million or more, especially when one considers the hundreds of years that elapsed since the Papacy was establis For evidence that there were many sects during this time and that they were very numerous and willing to die for their faith rather than to recant, Neander [General Histor Church: Translated from the German of Dr. Augustus Neander by Joseph Torrey, Volume VI, London: George Bell & Sons, York Street, Covent Garden, 1889] writes,

 This sect [Thondracians, a sect of Paulicians], though it met with no mercy from the bishops, at whose instigation it was fiercely persecuted, conti widely in Armenia.
-At one time, in particular, about the year 1002 it made the most alarming progress [p.
+At one time, in particular, about the year 1002 it made the most alarming progress .... [p.
 342]